api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 ::: info

-Note, that the auction winner may choose not to update the price feed when they pay for the awarded bid.
+Note that the auction winner may choose not to update the price feed when they pay for the awarded bid.
 This is an allowed way to withhold the updates, because the auction winner is losing money by being slashed, making it financially infeasible.
-As a note, the data feed security remains unchanged, because it will be eventually updated by a API3 push oracle when its deviation exceeds the threshold.
+As a note, the data feed security remains unchanged, because it will be eventually updated by an API3 push oracle when its deviation exceeds the threshold.

 :::